 Godzilla, like many of the films in its series before it, is about our relationship with the natural world.
 The insectoid MUTOs are a product of our careless desire to weaponize nature; Godzilla is the earth one-upping our hubris with a godlike equalizer.
 These beings seem ancient and Godzilla’s timelessness appears in this film not just in design but in action: he is a response to ancient ambitions, to war, to destruction.
 He is indifferent where people are cruel.
-The notion that no humans in the film would catch our attention, or make us feel anything more than for action figures thrown around a playset, may be a byproduct of an empty imagination or even something as cynical as a scheduling conflict, but it fits into the theme.
-If we liked these folks too much, we might miss the bigger picture.
+The notion that no humans in the film would catch our attention, or make us feel anything more than for action figures thrown around a playset, may be a byproduct of an empty imagination or even something as cynical as a scheduling conflict, but it creates the perfect theme.
+If we liked these folks too much, we might miss the literally bigger picture.

-Unfortunately, the film’s first major flaw is that the first act is more conventional.
+Unfortunately, the film’s first major flaw is that the opening act is more conventional.
 It undermines the general understanding of how this film subverts major blockbusters because it feels more like the movie “as it should be.”
-What I mean is that the motivations are clear, and average: nuclear engineer Joe Brody (Bryan Cranston) becomes conspiratorial after losing his wife (played for a heartbreaking three seconds by Juliette Binoche).
-He spends his life afterwards getting arrested by national authorities who, like his son (Aaron Taylor-Johnson), accuse him of being insane.
+What I mean is that the motivations are clear and movie-like: nuclear engineer Joe Brody (Bryan Cranston) becomes conspiratorial after losing his wife (played for a heartbreaking three seconds by Juliette Binoche).
+He spends the rest of his life getting arrested by national authorities who, like his son (Aaron Taylor-Johnson), accuse him of being insane.
 He believes something unknown caused the nuclear plant to melt down, and from the mysterious opening credits and throughout the first 45 minutes, Edwards uses Cranston to put us in hearing distance of something mythically significant.
 But we’re so attached to this character that when he leaves the film, Godzilla gapes with his absence.
 The film rearranges itself from an enthusiastic monster hunt to what feels at times like nothing more than a well-filmed military movie.
 The grieving widower’s plight, the suspicions of conspiracy, the arc of a failed father, seem to be nothing more than a long trick on our senses.
 The end of the first act makes Godzilla feel like a big sister that punches you after saying, “Close your eyes and get your surprise.”

 Ken Watanabe, perfectly cast as a stand-in for a dramatic stare, is a visual aid for how movies like this think of themselves.
 He leads a supporting cast of likable leads on the sideline, including Sally Hawkins and David Strathairn.
 They are not important, but they fill the edges of the frame with competent grandstanding; they are the characters that Edwards needed to give the movie a human taste.
 The action hero bomb disposal expert that singlehandedly destroys the enemy nest deflects all of that effort.
-Even late in the film when Watanabe gets misty-eyed with a speech about nature, Godzilla is breaking its own oath to be a visual narrative first.
+Even late in the film when Watanabe gets misty-eyed with a speech about nature, Godzilla is breaking its own oath to be a visual narrative about our place in the world.
 The film’s best scene has parachuters dropping through the clouds, lit only by flares and streaks of lightning, drifting into the buildings against a backdrop of the smoke-shrouded monsters to the sound of their own heavy breathing and the miasmic choral theme of the discovery of the Monolith from Kubrick’s 2001: A Space Odyssey.
 Did this scene need an action hero?
 It's the movie's vision portrayed as purely as it could be.

 That tease, of Walter White vs Godzilla, was our big misstep in approaching this movie.
 We had an idea of what it was "supposed" to be.
 The film's misstep, and the reason so few people understand it, is that it tried to make up for our mistake with a bigger one.
-Recasting the lead as someone infinitely less interesting dampens this movie, though nothing can detract from its visual splendor; it still has some of the best CGI I've ever seen.
+Recasting the lead as someone infinitely less interesting dampens this movie, though nothing can detract from its visual splendor (it still has some of the best CGI I've ever seen).
 The only corollary I can think of in the movies to this bait and switch is the one in Psycho, which was still better prepared for it with a protagonist that the audience wasn't sure of: it did not feel like the film was over when Leigh left the set because the villain more or less became the protagonist.
-Can you imagine Jaws killing Chief Brody an hour in as some kind of statement on the infinite natural dangers that surround us, and then for the wife to go out on the boat with Dreyfuss and Shaw?
+Can you imagine Jaws killing Chief Brody an hour in as some kind of statement on the infinite natural dangers that surround us, and then for his wife to go out on the boat with Dreyfuss and Shaw?
 That’s what Godzilla feels like when you’re not prepared for it.

 Image is a screenshot from the film.